MarrisSparrisNilsson/AAIS_project/README.md

 This screenshot shows the artifacts produced by our latest run.
 Among the artifacts are the dependencies of the model (in terms of Python packages) and the checkpoint for the trained parts of the model at the final training step.

-**Initial Experiment Insights**
+**Experiment Insights**

-From what we have seen, it would appear that the model which we selected can be fine-tuned to perform the tasks we require with relative ease.
-Further testing with larger subsets of the found datasets will be needed to truly assess how well the model can be fine-tuned, along with the implementation of some form of accuracy metric in order to check that the model outputs the correct information.
+Based on the evaluation that we have performed (on 200 images from the first dataset), our limited attempts at fine-tuning have not improved the model's performance.
+As can be seen in the runs logged to MLFlow, the base, pre-trained model outperforms the fine-tuned version considerably, with an overall accuracy of around 87% (0.87), compared to the fine-tuned's 24% (0.24).
+This result likely stems from the extremely limited dataset cleaned and prepared for the fine-tuning process, and we believe that by incorporating more of the datasets that we selected, we could substantially improve the results.

 ## Project Installation and Setup